Ofadiman/twittify/README.md

   - [x] As a user, I can delete my tweets.
   - [x] As a user, I can see my timeline (i.e. tweets I've created).
   - [x] As a user, I can see another user timeline (i.e. tweets they've created).
-  - [ ] As a user, I can see my home timeline (i.e. tweets created by people that I'm following).
+  - [x] As a user, I can see my home timeline (i.e. tweets created by people that I'm following).
-  - [ ] As a user, I can see search timeline (i.e. search for tweets created by other users).
 - **Comments**
   - [x] As a user, I can comment on a tweet.
   - [x] As a user, I can edit my comments.